 When it is folded up, it looks like a stick.
 When it is opened, it expands large enough to fan oneself.
 The shape of sensu is considered auspicious because it broadens out towards the end.
 This shape is associated with spreading prosperity.

-Sensu is used to fan oneself to keep cool like uchiwa.
-However, unlike uchiwa, it is used on formal occasions including tea ceremony.
-It is also an essential prop for rakugo performance and traditional Japanese dances such as noh and kabuki.
+Sensu, like uchiwa, is used to fan oneself to keep cool.
+However, unlike uchiwa, it is used on formal occasions, such as a tea ceremony.
+It is also an essential prop used by rakugo performers, and traditional Japanese dancers of noh and kabuki.

 In Japan, we don’t have a central heating system.
 Therefore, each home has its own heating devices.

 Kotatsu is one of them.
 Kotatsu is a low table with an electric heater underneath.
-It is covered with futon or a thick quilt in order to keep the warmth in.
-One sits on the floor with the legs under the table.
+It is covered with a futon (a thick quilt) in order to keep the warmth in.
+A person sits on the floor with their legs under the table.